florianneukirchen/scipy_filters/README.md

 QGIS plugin providing access to [SciPy](https://scipy.org/) filters via the processing toolbox.
 SciPy offers a range of highly optimised algorithms for i.e. [multidimensional image processing](https://docs.scipy.org/doc/scipy/tutorial/ndimage.html) and [signal processing](https://docs.scipy.org/doc/scipy/tutorial/signal.html), and some can be useful to analyze raster layers.

 Includes raster filters such as:
-- Convolution with a custom kernel
+- Convolution with a custom kernel (classic or with FFT)
 - Morphological filters (binary/grey dilation, erosion, closing, opening; tophat etc.)
 - Principal Component Analysis (PCA)
 - Statistical filters (local median, minimum, percentile etc.)
 - Edge detection (sobel, laplace etc.)
 - Unsharp mask for sharpening, Wiener filter for noise reduction
+- Pixel statistics (std, mean, min ... of all bands for individual pixels)

 Most filters are based on [scipy.ndimage](https://docs.scipy.org/doc/scipy/reference/ndimage.html), a library to filter images (or arrays, rasters) in *n* dimensions.
+These are either applied on each layer seperately in 2D, or in 3D on a 3D datacube consisting of all bands.
 For more information, see the SciPy tutorial on [Multidimensional image processing](https://docs.scipy.org/doc/scipy/tutorial/ndimage.html).

-These scipy.ndimage filters are either applied on each layer seperately in 2D, or in 3D on a 3D datacube consisting of all bands.
+In most cases, the plugin simply provides a user interface for a single SciPy function, gets the raster data using GDAL, calls the SciPy function with the provided parameters and loads the result back into QGIS.
+A few filters (PCA, unsharp mask, pixel statistics etc.) use custom functions that where implemented using SciPy and/or Numpy.

 For many filters, a custom footprint and/or structure or kernel can be provided, adjusting the size and shape of the filter.